arcestiaishere/arcestiaishere.github.io/readme.md

-# me.arcestia.my.id
+# me.arcestia.id

 The personal website of Laurensius Jeffrey Chandra.
 Built using Jekyll, GitHub Pages, and Bootstrap.
-See [status.txt](http://me.arcestia.my.id/status.txt) for more infos.
+See [status.txt](http://me.arcestia.id/status.txt) for more infos.

 ## License